Visa Free Transit in China for 144 Hours

 Meeting the Qualifying Criteria

-You must be in transit to a third country or region (Hong Kong, Macau, and Taiwan are included among possible third regions).
-For example, USA–Shanghai–Taiwan is acceptable for a 144-hour transit visa in Shanghai, but USA–Shanghai–USA is not.
+- You must be in transit to a third country or region (Hong Kong, Macau, and Taiwan are included among possible third regions).
+For instance, USA–Shanghai–Hong Kong is acceptable for a 144-hour transit visa in Shanghai, but USA–Shanghai–USA is not.

-You enter and leave from one of the eligible ports of entry.
-Your arrival port and departure port can be different.
-For example, you can arrive in Shanghai and leave from Hangzhou, Zhejiang Province.
+- You enter and leave from one of the eligible ports of entry.

-You can travel around Shanghai, Jiangsu, and Zhejiang within 144 hours but you are not permitted to go to other provincial level areas in China.
+- You can travel only around the eligible areas or cities within 144 hours but you are not permitted to go to other city or provincial level areas in China.

 How to calculating the 144 Hours?